Microsoft 365 Booking System for Desks and Meeting Rooms

 Option 2: Desk and Room Booking System Integrated With Microsoft 365

-• Two-way synchronization: Every desk or meeting room booked in Outlook or Microsoft Teams instantly appears in the platform (and vice versa).
-Updates, reschedules, and cancellations are reflected everywhere automatically, eliminating conflicts.
+• Two-way synchronization: Every desk or meeting room booked in Outlook or Microsoft Teams instantly appears in the platform and vice versa.
+Updates, reschedules, and cancellations are reflected everywhere automatically.

-• Centralized management: Instead of managing hundreds of room and desk mailboxes, admins can configure all bookable resources - desks, rooms, parking spots, or custom zones - from one simple dashboard.
+• Centralized management: Instead of managing hundreds of room and desk mailboxes, admins can configure all bookable resources from one simple dashboard.

 • Real-time availability: Employees can open the Microsoft Teams desk booking app or Outlook room booking add-in to view an interactive floor plan, check who’s in the office, and instantly reserve an available workspace.

-• Automated check-ins and releases: The system sends reminders or automatically releases unused desks and meeting rooms to prevent ghost bookings - a major issue in manual setups.
+• Automated check-ins and releases: The system sends reminders or automatically releases unused desks and meeting rooms to prevent ghost bookings.

-• Occupancy and utilization analytics: Managers get precise usage data: how often rooms are booked, which desks stay empty, and peak activity hours.
+• Occupancy and utilization analytics: Managers get precise usage data showing how often rooms are booked, which desks stay empty, and peak activity hours.

-• Hybrid coordination: Employees can see when teammates plan to work on-site and book adjacent desks or meeting rooms through Microsoft Teams - making hybrid schedules easier to manage.
+• Hybrid coordination: Employees can see when teammates plan to work on-site and book adjacent desks or meeting rooms through Microsoft Teams.

 How to Book Desks With Microsoft 365